Air guide

 - What CADR do I need for my room during wildfire smoke?

-- Use the tobacco smoke CADR, since it reflects small-particle performance.
-The EPA suggests a tobacco smoke CADR of at least two-thirds the room's floor area in square feet; AHAM's general rule is a CADR roughly equal to the room area.
+- Read the tobacco smoke CADR, since that is the test against small particles, which is what smoke is.
+The EPA suggests a tobacco smoke CADR of at least two-thirds your room's floor area in square feet; AHAM's general rule is a CADR roughly equal to the room area.
 So a 120-square-foot room wants a tobacco smoke CADR of about 80 to 120.
-Size up for ceilings over 8 feet or for heavier air-change targets.
+Size up for ceilings over 8 feet, or if you want heavier air turnover.

 - Is HEPA-type the same as true HEPA?

-- No. True HEPA captures at least 99.97 percent of particles at 0.3 micrometers, the hardest size to catch.
-HEPA-type, HEPA-style, and similar labels do not meet that standard and can let more fine smoke through.
-For smoke, choose a true HEPA unit, ideally a sealed design with published CADR.
+- No, and the difference matters most with smoke.
+True HEPA catches at least 99.97 percent of particles at 0.3 micrometers, the hardest size to grab.
+HEPA-type, HEPA-style, and similar labels do not meet that standard and can let more fine smoke slip through.
+So for smoke, choose a true HEPA unit, ideally a sealed design with a published CADR.

 - Do I need activated carbon for smoke?

-- HEPA media handles the particles, which is the priority for the health risks authorities track.
-It does not capture the gases and odor compounds in smoke; those pass through.
-Activated carbon adsorbs gases and helps with smell.
-A deeper carbon stage works better and lasts longer than a thin carbon-coated pre-filter.
+- For the health risks authorities track, the priority is HEPA handling the particles.
+But HEPA does not catch the gases and odor compounds in smoke; those pass straight through, which is why a HEPA-only unit can leave the room smelling like a campfire.
+Activated carbon holds those gases and helps with the smell.
+A deeper carbon bed works better and lasts longer than a thin carbon-coated pre-filter.

 - Are ozone generators or ionizers good for smoke?

-- Avoid ozone generators.
-The EPA says no federal agency has approved them for occupied spaces, and ozone can irritate the lungs and worsen asthma.
-Ionizers can produce ozone as a byproduct; if your unit has one, run it with the ionizer off as a plain HEPA filter.
-Mechanical filtration through sealed HEPA and carbon is the reliable, byproduct-free option.
+- Stay away from ozone generators.
+The EPA says no federal agency has approved them for occupied rooms, and ozone can irritate the lungs and worsen asthma.
+Ionizers can make ozone as a byproduct; if your unit has one, just run it with the ionizer switched off as a plain HEPA filter.
+Plain mechanical filtration through sealed HEPA and carbon is the reliable option that adds nothing back to the air.

 - Does a DIY box-fan filter actually work?

-- Yes, as a supplement.
-EPA research and UC Davis testing found Corsi-Rosenthal boxes can match or beat commercial HEPA units on clean-air delivery at a much lower cost.
-They use MERV-13 filters, not HEPA, but high airflow compensates.
-Replace filters often during smoke, and use a newer box fan kept clear of obstructions.
+- Yes, as a backup.
+EPA research and UC Davis testing found Corsi-Rosenthal boxes can match or beat store-bought HEPA units on clean-air delivery for far less money.
+They run MERV-13 filters, not HEPA, but the high airflow makes up the gap.
+Swap the filters often while smoke lasts, and use a newer box fan kept clear of clutter.
+Think of it as a strong second unit, not a replacement for a properly sized one in your main room.

 Sources